Energy-Efficient Task Offloading and Resource Allocation for Multiple Access Mobile Edge Computing: Optimal Solution in General Case

 \section{Optimal Solution in General Case}

-In this section, Problem \ref{p:problem} is solved optimally for general case of multiuser multichannel offloading.
-The optimal solution strategy can be summarized as follows: First, we deduce the optimal local computation speed in close form and transform Problem \ref{p:problem} to Problem \ref{p:problem_flk}.
-Then, we analysis the optimal transmitting time with univariate search method to solve Problem \ref{p:problem_flk}.
-In the last step, we propose a block coordinate descent algorithm to solve Problem \ref{p:problem_tau} and Problem \ref{p:problem_lknfck} alternatively.
+In this section, we consider the general case of multiuser and multichannel and study its energy-efficient task offloading and resource allocation strategy.
+The optimal solution strategy can be summarized as follows: First, we deduce the optimal local computation speed and transmission time, and then transform Problem \ref{p:problem} into Problem \ref{p:problem_flk}, which is an equivalent convex problem.
+To characterize the structure of the optimal strategy, we decompose Problem \ref{p:problem_flk} into two subproblems and propose a block coordinate descent algorithm to solve Problem \ref{p:problem_tau} and Problem \ref{p:problem_lknfck} alternatively.
+Specifically, we solve Problem \ref{p:problem_tau} with analytical and bisection search method for subchannel bandwidth allocation.
+For Problem \ref{p:problem_lknfck}, two different cases are identified depending on whether the Lagrange multiplier associated with the constraint is equal or larger than zero.
+The solution approach is derived to achieve the minimal utility for both cases and the solution corresponding to the smaller minimal utility is the optimal solution for task offloading and computation resource allocation.